TrisandhyaP/Assignment1/read.md

- i am doing it in moring
+ i am doing it in morining
 hi i am trisandhya
-i am doing my github first assignement i am a new member who wants to add fev net steps
+i am doing my github first assignement i am a new member who wants to add few new steps

-you shouls motivate us to do some more codeing
+you should motivate us to do some more coding

 hello again i will go again